w3c/wot-thing-description-toolchain-tmp/README.md

 Below is a simplified overview of the process:

-Step 1: Generate WoT resources using WOTIS
+Step 1: Generate WoT resources using WoTIS

 Step 2: Generate the final WoT TD specification document using the generated WoT resources along with a static ```index.html```